 When I was an adolescent, I practiced the piano at 4 a.m. every day.
 After a few years of consistent practice, I built finger dexterity, muscle memory for over hundreds of manuscripts and the tolerance to play piano for several hours non-stop.
 With practice and repetition, I was able to memorize strings of musical notes and play effortlessly.
 In competitions, I played well despite expected fears.
 If I would skip or forget a note, I would still finish strong in the competition and earn superior ratings.
 It was all the result of daily training, focus, and intentional planning.
-This daily routine led to a discipline in which I built character and maturity over time as a p
+This daily routine led to a discipline in which I built character and maturity over time as a piano player and competitor.

 Wouldn’t be nice to build our spiritual muscles for our next life interruption or tragedy or unexpected loss?

 I want to stand firm in my Faith!

 Even though we are not in a piano competition, we do need inner strength, direction, wisdom and most importantly a relationship with our Lord who is near the broken-hearted and comforts us in the midst of our sorrows, abrupt losses and life tragedies.